 The 2006 Toyota Camry equipped with side-impact airbags scored Good in the Insurance Institute for Highway Safety’s frontal and side-impact crash tests.
 The 2007 model also rates Good in the frontal crash but hasn’t been tested for side impact as of this writing.

 By the numbers, cargo and towing are what took a hit in the 2007 redesign.
 The trunk volume has decreased from 16.7 cubic feet to a maximum of 15 cubic feet in the CE and LE.
 The higher trim levels measure 14.5 cubic feet.
 Ultimately, shoppers must make their own decisions, but I think it’s a major step backward to replace folding backseats in the SE and XLE with small pass-thru openings.
 Though it’s also relatively small, the Hybrid’s pass-thru beats the Accord Hybrid, which offers none at all.

 The Camry’s towing capacity, which was 2,000 pounds in the previous generation, is now 1,000 pounds across the board.
 Given the popularity of towing with midsize sedans, this sacrifice seems minor compared to the changes in cargo accommodations.

-The Achilles heel of the Camry — as well as the Honda Accord and many other models from both Japanese automakers — has been exterior styling.
-Considering their products' other strengths, I've long said that if these two companies ever learned to design really sharp-looking vehicles, the competition could just go home.
-The 2007 Camry isn't a jaw-dropper, but it's a step forward.
+The Achilles heel of the Toyota Camry — as well as the Honda Accord and many other models of this body type from both Japanese automakers — has been exterior styling.
+Considering their products’ other strengths, I’ve long said that if these two companies ever learned to design really sharp-looking vehicles, the competition could just go home.
+The 2007 Toyota Camry isn’t a jaw-dropper, but it’s a step forward.